Mottie/Keycaster/README.markdown

 * Mouse clicks within the browser window are shown as an animated png.
 * All keys typed within the browser window are shown in a popup display (positioned using CSS).
-* Options are available to show or hide the shift or delete key
+* Options are available to show or hide the shift and/or delete key.
 * Meta (shift, alt and control) keys can be set to show when released.

 ### Default Setup